Ali-Omrani/Culture-In-Offensive-Language-Detection/README.md

 ### Notebooks

-Use the notebook in [Post-Hoc Analysis Notebook](notebooks/pilot_notebook.ipynb) to gather results and generate the figures.
+Use the notebook in [Post-Hoc Analysis Notebook](notebooks/pilot_notebook.ipynb) to gather results and generate figure 2.

 ### Statistical Analysis

+Use the R code in [Regression Analysis](stats/regression_analysis.r) to run the statistical analysis and generate figure 1.

 ### License